menu title

 MWAETC staff and faculty stand ready to partner with public health officials and medical and community-based providers to develop flexible responses to newly identified clusters of infection.

-While only one county in the MWAETC region qualifies for receiving new resources during the first five years of the Ending the HIV Epidemic initiative, it is vital that HIV prevention, screening, diagnosis, and effective treatment are provided EVERYWHERE if we are to be successful ending the epidemic in our region.
+While only one county in the MWAETC region qualifies for receiving new resources during the initial phase of the Ending the HIV Epidemic initiative, it is vital that HIV prevention, screening, diagnosis, and effective treatment are provided EVERYWHERE if we are to be successful ending the epidemic in our region.